hackconf/free-wifi-drone/README.md

 ## Credits

-Built for the annual Major League Hacking contest by @courtney, @morgan, and @alex.
+Built for the annual Major League Hacking contest by Courtney, Morgan, and Alex.